C O P Y R I G H T :

 ‘More.’
 Anticipation gripped him.

-Her full breasts bounced as she hit her heels on the wooden planks.
+Her full breasts bounced as her heels hit on the wooden staircase.

-His eyes trailed up to her chin and then lingered on the corner of her mouth. ’Who knew there was a gem originating in small coal mines down on the timberland street in California.’
+His eyes trailed up to her chin and then lingered on the corner of her mouth. ’Who knew there was a gem living in a place like this.’
+He thought.
 Speculation stir in his eyes, in his mind.

 She left the last stairs and swiveled around the corner of that staircase.
 She was so damned attractive and sexy as hell.
 She made his insides ache and his palms sweat.

 “Oh!”
-She got startled, seeing a shadow sitting on a semi-dark living room sofa.
-She seemed shy and very young, no older than him.
+She got startled, seeing a shadow sitting in a semi-dark living room sofa.
+She seemed shy and very young, younger than him.

 Starstruck, Ashton studied her lean-looking physique, every sensual curve of her perfect body.
 Slim-toned arms and flat stomach.
 He guessed she has to be very flexible, like a ballerina dancer that hinted at him with a dangerously sexual desire.